-Since the implementation of the Act, suspected abuses of the law by employees are common and the Act’s ambiguities have become more prevalent, leaving employers uncertain about proper compliance and at times, understaffed.
+Since the implementation of the Act, suspected abuse of the law by employees is common and the Act’s ambiguities have become more prevalent, leaving employers uncertain about proper compliance and, at times, understaffed.
 The Act does not require an employee to provide any specific amount of advance warning for an “unplanned” illness.
 The Act also is silent as to whether employers may request documentation for an illness.
-There are concerns, however, that requesting a note could expose employers to liability for interfering with an employee’s right to sick leave.
+However, there are concerns that requesting a doctor’s note could expose employers to liability for interfering with an employee’s right to sick leave.

-Due to the ambiguity on this issue, employees can and likely have used paid sick leave as vacation.
-Anecdotal examples of this abuse have been provided, such as in the airlines industry where last-minute “no shows” during the holiday season have occurred, and can leave stuck on the ground passengers who are trying to fly home to see their own families.
-The intended purpose of the Act was to provide employees time off from work when they were sick or a family member was ill, not for vacation.
+Due to this ambiguity, employees can and likely have used paid sick leave as vacation.
+Anecdotal examples of this abuse have been provided, such as in the airlines industry, in which last-minute “no shows” during the holiday season have occurred and can leave passengers who are trying to fly home to see their own families stuck on the ground.
+The intended purpose of the Act was to provide employees time off from work when they are sick or a family member is ill, not for vacation.

 Challenges with Local Ordinance Overlap

-In addition to employee abuse of the Act, employers in California struggle with proper compliance.
 The biggest compliance hurdle for California’s employer community is that the Act allows local cities and counties to adopt different sick leave mandates.
-Currently, seven cities/counties have their own paid sick leave laws (Berkeley, Emeryville, City of Los Angeles, Oakland, City of San Diego, San Francisco, and Santa Monica) in addition to California’s own nuanced law.
+Currently, seven cities/counties have their own paid sick leave laws in addition to California’s own nuanced law (Berkeley, Emeryville, City of Los Angeles, Oakland, City of San Diego, San Francisco and Santa Monica).
 Notably, this does not include two ordinances applicable to hotel workers only.

-Continuing to authorize these local ordinances creates inconsistency and confusion for California employers who operate in multiple jurisdictions because each city or county may have vastly different requirements and the employer must ensure that any employee who works in those cities is provided the protections afforded by the specific local ordinance as well as California law.
+Continuing to authorize these local ordinances creates inconsistency and confusion for California employers who operate in multiple jurisdictions because each city or county may have vastly different requirements, and the employer must ensure that any employee who works in those local jurisdictions is provided the protections afforded by the specific local ordinance as well as California law.